gianlwn/CCDSALG-MCO2/README.md

 ## I. Introduction

-For the second major course output, students were tasked to create a social network structure or social graph using a real-world dataset collected from Facebook [Traud, Mucha, Porter, 2011].
+The second major course output in the Data Structures and Algorithms involves the group creating a social network structure or social graph using a real-world dataset collected from Facebook.
 The objective was to implement a program capable of loading social network data, displaying friend lists, and finding connections between users in the network.

-The group focused on testing the created program using data from several universities including [Insert Universities Used - e.g., Harvard, CalTech, Rice, Trinity].
-Additionally, students created test files with custom data for initial validation and debugging purposes.
+We focused on testing the created program using data from several universities, which were converted to text form for better readability, from their original MATLAB (.mat) form.
+Additionally, we created test files with custom data for initial validation and debugging purposes.

-The social graph aims to visually represent the connections between Facebook accounts within specific universities, where each account is a node and each friendship is a bidirectional edge.
-Java was selected as the implementation language due to its superior readability, built-in support for useful data structures (ArrayList, LinkedList), and robust error handling capabilities.
-These features made it easier to implement complex graph algorithms and manage the dynamic nature of the social network data.
+The social graph aims to visually represent the connections between Facebook accounts within specific universities, where each account is a node, and each friendship is a bidirectional edge.
+We implemented this in Java due to its readability, built-in support for useful data structures (ArrayList, LinkedList, Queues, etc.), and good error-handling capabilities.
+These made it easier to implement complex graph algorithms and manage the nature of the social network data.

-This report explores the rationale behind the data structure choices, the algorithms implemented for core functionalities, and the algorithmic analysis in terms of time complexity.
-The document also discusses key learnings and insights gained from the project implementation.
+This report explores the rationale behind the data structures' choices, the algorithms implemented for the core functionalities, and the algorithmic analysis in terms of time complexity.
+This document also discusses the key learnings and insights gained from this project.

 ---